Translate The Correct Sentences From Exercise 2 Into Your Language

 • Idioms and Colloquialisms: Direct translation of idioms often results in nonsensical phrases.
 Translators must understand the cultural context and use equivalent idioms in the target language.

 • Cultural Nuances: Certain expressions have different meanings in different cultures.
-For example, a gesture or phrase that is polite in one culture might be offensive in another.
+To give you an idea, a gesture or phrase that is polite in one culture might be offensive in another.

 • Ambiguity: Some sentences can have multiple interpretations depending on the context.
 Translators must carefully consider the surrounding text to choose the most appropriate translation.